hashgraph/hedera-json-rpc-relay/docs/design/eth-subscribe.md

 The `newHeads` implementation simply builds on the existing mechanism for polling for logs.
 The differences with the polling for logs is as follows:
 1. Add a condition check for `newHeads`, `validateSubscribeEthNewHeads`, and a `newHeads` subscription to the `webSocketServer.ts`.
 2. Add a call to the relay subscribe with the socket, event, and filter.
-3. Add a call to the mirror node in the `poller.ts` to handle the `newHeads` event by calling `eth_getBlockByNumber` for `latest`.
+3. Add a call in the `poller.ts`, to the relay, to handle the `newHeads` event by calling `eth_getBlockByNumber` for `latest`.
-4. Add logging where appropriate.
-We can add metrics in the `poller.ts` for the call to the relay as it will call the mirror node to get the latest block.
+4. Add a metric.
+Measure the time it takes for each `eth_getBlocksByNumber` to complete, to expose any latency.

 The above steps allow for blocks to be returned in the `eth_subscribe`.